craigzearfoss/readings/8-tips-for-getting-better-at-react.md

 ### 8. Learn how React works.

 - Learn how the internals of React work.
-- A good resource is [React Internals by Matt Greer](https://www.mattgreer.org/articles/react-internals-part-one-basic-rendering/).
+- A good resource is [**React Internals by Matt Greer**](https://www.mattgreer.org/articles/react-internals-part-one-basic-rendering/).